 The best cherry pie is crammed with cherries.
 Bottom line – unless you want goopy cherry pie, throw in some extra fruit.

 If you are making a no-bake pie, add only canned fruit.
-DO NOT add fresh or frozen fruit.
+DO NOT add frozen or fresh cherries.
 Otherwise, the consistency of the fruit won’t match.

 For baked pies, mix in canned, frozen, or fresh fruit.